 The new bungalow building crisis

-Despite being one of the most popular housing types with buyers, bungalows are not popular at all with property developers.
+Despite being one of the most popular housing types with buyers, bungalows are apparently not so popular with property developers.
 Inside Housing estimates that there are just half a million bungalows in Britain, just 2% of the total 27.2m homes registered in 2017, and it is not getting any better.

 The Office for National Statistics (ONS) identified 18% of the UK population as over the age of 65 in 2016, and predicts that this will rise to almost 24% by 2036.
 Yet despite this surge in demand for retirement housing, bungalows are simply not seen as a profitable enough use of land in the current economic climate.